alexARC26/portfolio-classification-neural-networks/README.md

 - **Transfer Learning**: Fine-tuned InceptionV3 pre-trained on ImageNet.
 Hyperparameters were tuned using cross-validation.

 The notebooks are designed for seamless execution in Google Colab.
 They include integrated data downloads and all necessary dependencies, ensuring immediate reproducibility without additional setup.
-This approach streamlines the user experience, allowing direct focus on the data analysis and modeling workflows.

 ## Results
 Models were evaluated on the test set using accuracy and F1 score.
 The bar chart below compares all nine models, with the **InceptionV3-based CNN** achieving the best performance: **0.967 accuracy and 0.970 F1 score**.
 Other notable results include Random Forest (HOG) at 0.700 accuracy and CNN (3 convolutional blocks) at 0.719 accuracy.